jorgeyza/ecomvision/README.md

 ## Docker

-You can use `docker-compose up` to run a local docker container that has a MongoDB with a replica set already configured if you don't want to provide a Mongo Atlas database.
+You can use `docker-compose up -d` to run a local docker container that has a MongoDB with a replica set already configured if you don't want to provide a Mongo Atlas database.
 Use the provided connection string `DATABASE_URL_DEV` in `.env.example`

 ## Envs